U.S. Schweitzer Fellows Program

 While continuing their graduate studies, U.S. Schweitzer Fellows design and implement community-based prevention and intervention projects that address chronic health issues and the social determinants of health such as poverty, the environment and education.
 These Schweitzer projects encompass everything from the physical environment where people live, to promoting early childhood literacy and parent engagement, to encouraging healthy exercise and nutrition habits, to launching and staffing community health centers and clinics.

 The Lambaréné Schweitzer Fellows Program

 The Albert Schweitzer Fellowship selects senior U.S. medical students who are proficient in French to serve three-month clinical rotations as junior physicians in pediatric or medicine at the iconic Schweitzer Hospital in Lambaréné, Gabon, Africa.
 Lambaréné Fellows address major sub-Saharan health issues including malaria, HIV/AIDS, tuberculosis and maternal/child health.

 Through our network of chapters, the Schweitzer Fellowship serves tens of thousands of people nationwide through the Fellow-led community projects.
 (Last year, our Fellows helped more than 22,000 individuals).
-To date, 4,000 U.S. Schweitzer Fellows have delivered nearly 600,000 hours of service to nearly 300,000 people in need.
-Additionally, more than 100 Fellows have provided care at the 100-year-old Schweitzer Hospital in Lambaréné, Africa.
+To date, 4,000 U.S. Schweitzer Fellows have delivered approximately 800,000 hours of service to hundreds of thousands of people in need.
+Additionally, more than 130 Fellows have provided care at the century old Schweitzer Hospital in Lambaréné, Africa.